 What Tests Can I Perform To Find The Cause Of The Misfire Condition?

-STEP 1: Identify the dead cylinder.
-This usually entails connecting your scan tool to your vehicle and reading the misfire diagnostic trouble codes.
+STEP 1: So then, the first order of business is to identify the dead cylinder.
+As mentioned above, this is usually accomplished by reading the misfire codes.
 Then by matching the misfire code to its engine cylinder using an illustration of the engine cylinders.

-STEP 2: Test the ignition system .
-Since the majority of misfires are caused by a failed component in the ignition system, it's important to make sure that the misfiring cylinder is getting spark.
-You should:
+STEP 2: Test the ignition system first.
+Since the majority of misfires are caused by a failed component in the ignition system, you should:

-- Perform a spark test (using a dedicated spark tester) on the spark plug wire of the cylinder that the misfire code is accusing of being dead.
+- Perform a spark test (using a dedicated spark tester) on the COP ignition coil of the cylinder that the misfire code is accusing of being dead.

-- Check to see if the spark plug boots and spark plugs are swimming in engine oil from a leaking valve cover gasket.
+- Check to see if the Coil-on-Plug (COP) ignition coil boots and spark plugs are swimming in engine oil from a leaking valve cover gasket.

 - If you got spark from your spark tester (from the cylinder the misfire code is accusing of misfiring), the next step is to remove the spark plug or spark plugs (of the affected cylinders) and check them for wear and tear, carbon tracks, anti-freeze, etc.

-- You can find all of these ignition system tests here:
+- You can find the COP ignition coil tests here:

 STEP 3: Test the fuel injectors.
-If the ignition system is not the cause of the misfire, then the next step is to check the fuel injectors.
+If testing the ignition system tells you that the problem is somewhere else, then the next step is to check the fuel injectors.

 You'll need to: